Leadership convention: Overview

-Both the modern Conservative Party and the NDP have instituted "one member one vote" systems in recent years.
-In 2003, the federal NDP used a modified system where the vote is calculated, so that ballots cast by labour delegates had 25% weight in the total result while votes cast by party members had 75%.
-While this modification is still used by some provincial sections of the NDP, the federal NDP now uses a pure OMOV process without a carve out for labour affiliates.
+Both the modern Conservative Party and the NDP have instituted "one-member one-vote" systems in recent years.
+In 2003, the federal NDP used a modified system where the vote was calculated so that ballots cast by labour delegates had 25% weight in the total result while votes cast by party members had 75%.
+While this modification is still used by some provincial sections of the NDP, the federal NDP now uses a pure OMOV process without a carve-out for labour affiliates.

 In 2004, the modern Conservative Party adopted the Progressive Conservative Party system of OMOV, where each riding had equal weight in a point system, with each riding being assigned 100 points, regardless of the number of votes cast in that riding.
 The party's other predecessors, the Reform Party of Canada and Canadian Alliance, had pure OMOV systems.
 In 2021, the party constitution was amended to award one point per vote cast in a riding, up to a maximum of 100 points.

-The Liberals were the last federal party to select its leaders using delegated conventions, though more recent Liberal conventions used a system where delegates in a riding were apportioned by proportional representation.
+The Liberals were the last federal party to select their leaders using delegated conventions, though more recent Liberal conventions used a system where delegates in a riding were apportioned by proportional representation.
 In 2009 the Liberal Party approved a constitutional amendment requiring future leadership elections to be conducted using a modified OMOV system in which each riding is accorded equal weight.
 The 2009 convention that ratified Michael Ignatieff's leadership was conducted under the old rules.
 The last delegated Liberal convention to feature a contested race was the 2006 convention that chose Stéphane Dion.

 The Bloc Québécois has used a pure OMOV system since 1997.

 Recent federal conventions

-The Conservatives held their most recent leadership election on 23–24 August 2020 due to Andrew Scheer's resignation as party leader following the party's poorer-than-expected showing in the 2019 federal election.
-The Conservatives elected Erin O'Toole as its new leader on the fourth ballot.
+The Conservatives held their most recent leadership election on September 10, 2022 due to Erin O’Toole’s resignation as party leader following the party's poorer-than-expected showing in the 2021 federal election.
+The Conservatives elected Pierre Poilievre as its new leader on the first ballot.

-The Liberals, on April 14, 2013 chose Justin Trudeau as their leader at the party's leadership election.
-The Liberal Party used a weighted One Member One Vote system in which all party members could cast ballots but in which they would be counted so that each riding had equal weight.

 The New Democratic Party held its most recent leadership election on October 1, 2017, due to incumbent leader Thomas Mulcair having lost a vote on a leadership review at the New Democratic Party's federal convention held in Edmonton, Alberta on April 10, 2016.
-The NDP chose Jagmeet Singh as its new leader.
+The NDP chose Jagmeet Singh as its new leader on October 1, 2017.
+Singh would later resign, after the NDP's poor showing in 2025 federal election.

 The Bloc Québécois held its most recent leadership election on January 17, 2019 and chose Yves-François Blanchet as leader.

-The Green Party held its most recent leadership election between September 26 and October 3, 2020 and chose Annamie Paul as leader on the eighth ballot.
-With Paul's resignation as leader on November 10, 2021, necessitating a future leadership election.
+The Green Party held its most recent leadership election between November 12 and 19, 2022 and chose former leader Elizabeth May as leader on the sixth ballot.

+The Liberals held its most recent leadership election between February 26 and March 9, 2025, following Prime Minister Justin Trudeau's announcement of his intention to resign.
+Mark Carney was elected as leader on the first ballot with 86% of the vote.